 How to Fix Broken Mods After a Sims 4 Update

-First: The Golden Rule You Needed Before Updating
+First: The Golden Rule You Should Have Followed Before Updating

 If you're reading this after already updating and things are broken, this section is for next time.
 If you haven't updated yet after seeing a patch notification, this section is for right now.

-The golden rule for heavily modded Sims 4 players: do not update your game immediately after EA releases a patch.
-Wait at least 48–72 hours.
-During that window, the Sims modding community will identify which mods are broken, creators will begin releasing compatibility updates, and community-maintained broken mods lists will populate with accurate information.
-Updating immediately means potentially running broken script mods before their creators have had a chance to fix them — which is how you end up with last exception errors in your save file or, in worst cases, save corruption.
+The golden rule for heavily modded players: do not update your game immediately after an EA patch.
+Wait 48–72 hours.
+During that window, the community will identify which mods are broken, creators will start releasing compatibility updates, and the broken mods lists will fill up with reliable info.
+Updating right away means potentially running broken script mods before fixes exist — that's how you get corruption and Last Exception spam.

-On PC via the EA App or Steam, you can often delay the update by simply not launching the game after the patch releases.
-Once you've confirmed your critical mods (especially MCCC and any other script mods you run) have released compatibility updates, then update.
+On PC via the EA App or Steam, you can usually delay the update by just not launching the game after the patch drops.
+Once you've confirmed your critical mods (especially MCCC and other script mods) have released updates, then you update.

-Step 1: Identify Whether Mods Are the Problem
+Step 1: Identify Whether Mods Are Actually the Problem

-Before troubleshooting mods specifically, confirm that mods are actually causing the issue and not the game update itself.
-Move your entire Mods folder temporarily out of the Sims 4 directory (don't delete — move it to your Desktop or a temporary location).
+Before you go mod-hunting, confirm that mods are the issue.
+Move your entire Mods folder out of the Sims 4 directory (don't delete — just move it to your Desktop).
 Launch the game without any mods or CC.
-If the game runs cleanly, mods are the cause.
-If the game still crashes or behaves incorrectly without mods, the issue is with the game update itself — check EA's official forums and the community subreddit for reports of the same problem.
+If the game runs cleanly, mods are the culprit.
+If it still crashes or misbehaves, the problem is with the game update itself — check EA's forums or the Sims subreddit for reports of similar issues.

-Once you've confirmed mods are the cause, move your Mods folder back and proceed to identification.
+Once you've confirmed mods are the cause, move your Mods folder back and proceed.

-After every major EA patch, the Sims community assembles broken mods lists — community-maintained resources that track which mods are confirmed broken, which are confirmed working, and which are pending creator updates.
-These lists save enormous amounts of troubleshooting time.
-The most reliable sources:
+After every major patch, the community maintains broken mods lists — crowd-sourced resources tracking which mods are confirmed broken, which are working, and which are waiting for updates.
+These lists save hours of troubleshooting.
+The best sources:

-- Carl's Sims Guide — maintains a regularly updated patch compatibility tracker at carls-sims-guide.com.
-This is the most comprehensive and consistently maintained resource in the community for this specific purpose.
+- Carl's Sims Guide — keeps a regularly updated patch compatibility tracker at carls-sims-guide.com.
+It's the most comprehensive and consistently maintained resource out there.

-- r/TheSims subreddit — typically has a pinned post or megathread after major patches tracking mod compatibility.
-Community-sourced but fast to populate.
+- r/TheSims subreddit — usually has a pinned post or megathread after major patches tracking mod compatibility.
+Community-sourced but fast.

-- Individual creator pages — Tumblr blogs, Patreon posts, and Discord servers for your specific mods are the most accurate sources for those particular mods.
-Deaderpool's MCCC Discord is especially fast with compatibility information after patches.
+- Individual creator pages — Tumblr, Patreon, Discord for your specific mods are the most accurate sources for those mods.
+Deaderpool's MCCC Discord is especially quick with compatibility info.

 Step 3: Remove Confirmed Broken Mods

-For any mod confirmed broken on the community lists, remove it from your Mods folder before loading any save.
-Do not just leave a known-broken script mod in your folder and hope for the best — a broken script mod can generate last exception errors that accumulate in your save file and cause instability.
-Move broken mods to a temporary folder outside the Mods directory rather than deleting them; you'll want to swap them back once updates are released.
+For any mod listed as broken, take it out of your Mods folder before loading any save.
+Don't leave a known-broken script mod in place hoping for the best — it can generate Last Exception errors that pile up and cause save instability.
+Move broken mods to a temporary folder outside the Mods directory (don't delete them; you'll want to swap in updates later).

-For mods not on any list (smaller mods, older CC mods that community trackers don't cover), proceed to the 50/50 method if you're still experiencing issues after removing known-broken mods.
+For mods not on any list (smaller mods, older CC that community trackers don't cover), proceed to the 50/50 method if you're still having issues after removing known-broken mods.

-After any game patch and after removing broken mods, clear your game's cache before the next launch.
-Navigate to your Sims 4 root folder (Documents/Electronic Arts/The Sims 4) and delete localthumbcache.package.
-Also clear the contents of the cache subfolder (you can delete everything inside it; the game regenerates cache files automatically).
+After removing broken mods and before launching again, clear your game's cache.
+Go to your Sims 4 root folder (Documents/Electronic Arts/The Sims 4) and delete localthumbcache.package.
+Also empty the cache subfolder (you can delete everything inside; the game will regenerate it).
 This ensures the game isn't loading any pre-patch cached data that might conflict with the updated game state.

 Step 5: The 50/50 Method for Unknown Problem Mods

-If you're still experiencing issues after removing confirmed broken mods and clearing cache, you have a mod that's broken but not on any community list yet.
+If you're still having issues after removing confirmed broken mods and clearing cache, you've got a mod that's broken but not on any list yet.
 The 50/50 method isolates it efficiently:

 - Move half your remaining Mods folder contents into a temporary folder.